 Who should apply?

-Any SME based, or with significant operations, in the Liverpool City Region, who can demonstrate a viable project plan, capability to deliver, value for money and a clear need for grant funding.
+Any SME based, or with significant operations, in the Liverpool City Region, who can demonstrate a strategically aligned and viable project plan, capability to deliver, value for money, social impact and a clear need for grant funding.
 Applicants must satisfy the following eligibility criteria:

 - You have paid all relevant taxes your company is liable for as at the date of application submission (unless deferred/delayed in line with HMRC’s pandemic support measures);